Stevenson High School (Lincolnshire, Illinois): History

-In 2002, a referendum seeking an increase in the education tax rate received nearly 70% support from the community, stabilizing the district's finances.
-Since 2002, DuFour's retirement year, he had become a leading voice for school reform within the education community until his death in 2017.
-In April 2008, Education Week featured Stevenson High School in an article about its successful implementation of professional learning community practices.
+In 2002, a referendum seeking an increase in the education tax rate received nearly 70% support, stabilizing the district's finances.
+After retiring in 2002, DuFour became a leading voice for school reform.
+In 2008, Education Week featured an article about Stevenson High School's implementation of professional learning community practices.

-In 2004, the main entrance to the school was completely rebuilt and transformed into another commons area now known as "The Point."
+In 2004, the school's main entrance was rebuilt and transformed into a commons area now known as "The Point".
 Other renovations that year included more fine arts areas around the band, choir, and orchestra rooms in the west building.
 Around 2008, many of the athletic fields were expanded and the football field received new turf.
-In that same year, the original auditorium was renovated as well.
+Also in 2008, the original auditorium was renovated.

-In the 2005–06 school year, Stevenson had its highest enrollment of 4,573 students.
-Between the 2005–06 and 2014–15 school years, each school year saw progressively declining enrollment in the student body.
-In the 2014–15 school year, Stevenson had its first enrollment increase since the peak in the 2005–06 school year.
-Stevenson's enrollment was 4,337 for the 2018–19 school year, and enrollment is expected to surpass 4500 by 2020.
+In the 2005–06 school year, Stevenson had its highest enrollment, 4,573 students.
+From 2005–06 to 2014–15, enrollment declined every year.
+In 2014–15, Stevenson had its first enrollment increase since the peak in 2005–06.
+Stevenson's enrollment was 4,337 in 2018–19 and surpassed 4,500 in 2020.

-In 2011, the school library and student resource center in the old/west building were renovated for the first time in Stevenson's history.
-The project was finished in 2015 when the removal of the two lecture halls was completed to make way for the Quiet Learning Center (QLC).
-In addition to the new ILC/QLC, the photography studio was also renovated in the summer of 2013.
+In 2011, the west building's library and student resource center were renovated for the first time.
+The project was finished in 2015 when two lecture halls were removed to make way for the Quiet Learning Center (QLC).
+The photography studio was renovated in 2013.

-In 2019, the school added an extension to the east building, including 22 new classrooms, conference rooms, a green roof and flower garden, multiple living walls and solar panels, with the intent of making the new addition a net-zero building.
+In 2019, the school added an extension to the east building, including 22 new classrooms, conference rooms, a green roof and flower garden, multiple living walls, and solar panels, with the intent of making the new addition a net-zero building.

 In 2020, Stevenson began planning for an additional expansion, with new athletic courts, an artificial turf playing field, a larger running track, an area for exercise equipment, and other features to be built in the enlarged field house.
-This addition was finished in August 2022.
+This addition was finished in 2022.

 Demographics

-In 2023, the demographics were: White: 46.6%, Asian: 39.3%, Hispanic: 9.0%, Black: 1.7%, Two or More Races: 3.2%, and American Indian: 0.2%.
+In 2025, the demographics were: White: 40.8%, Asian: 44.6%, Hispanic: 8.6%, Black: 1.9%, Two or More Races: 3.6%, and American Indian: 0.4%.

 Communities served

-The school serves students in the area's District 125 coming from Lincolnshire, Long Grove, Prairie View, portions of Buffalo Grove, Mundelein, Kildeer, Hawthorn Woods and smaller portions of Vernon Hills, Lake Zurich, Riverwoods, Bannockburn, and Mettawa.
+The school serves students in District 125 from Lincolnshire, Long Grove, Prairie View, parts of Buffalo Grove, Mundelein, Kildeer, Hawthorn Woods, and smaller parts of Vernon Hills, Lake Zurich, Riverwoods, Bannockburn, and Mettawa.